Mazen-Ahmed/moviesApp/README.md

 - Scrollable list of top rated movies
 - Scrollable list of most popular movies
 - Ability of searching for movies
-- Login and add Movies to favorites
+- Login and adding Movies to favorites
-- onClicking any movie thumbnail a popup apears with the trailer
+- onClicking any movie thumbnail a popup appears with the trailer
 - Light/Dark themes

 # To-Do 💪